otvam/pypeec/docs/format.md

         "dom_cond": [5, 6, 9, 10]
         "dom_sink": [13, 14]
         "dom_mag": [36, 37, 38, 39, 40, 41, 42, 43]

-# resampling of the voxel structure
-#   - array with resampling factors (x, y, and z directions)
-#   - the array [1, 1, 1] means that no resampling is performed
-#   - the array [2, 2, 2] means that the voxel are divided in two for all directions
-"resampling_factor": [2, 2, 1]

-# pledge the existence or absence of connections between domains
-#   - dict of dicts with the connection name and the connection definition
-#   - optional feature, the dict can be empty without having an impact on the results
-#   - connection definition
-#       - domain_list: list of domains where the connections are checks
-#       - connected: boolean specified if the listed domains should be connected or not
-"domain_connection":
-    "connected": {"domain_list": ["dom_src", "dom_cond", "dom_sink"], "connected": true}
-    "insulated_1": {"domain_list": ["dom_src", "dom_mag"], "connected": false}
-    "insulated_2": {"domain_list": ["dom_cond", "dom_mag"], "connected": false}
-    "insulated_3": {"domain_list": ["dom_sink", "dom_mag"], "connected": false}
 ```

 ### Definition from PNG Files